-• Parks shall be signed as "closed" or warning users of "no maintenance from Nov 16th to
+- Open from April 1 to November 15th. - Parks shall be signed as "closed" or warning users of "no maintenance from Nov 16th to March 31st".

-• All daily inspections shall be logged, and any concerns reported to supervisor immediately. • All opening and closing of park shall be posted with appropriate signage in high visibility • All garbage, debris, and hazardous materials shall be removed from the park during daily
+- All daily inspections shall be logged, and any concerns reported to supervisor immediately. - All graffiti shall be removed. - All opening and closing of park shall be posted with appropriate signage in high visibility areas. - All garbage, debris, and hazardous materials shall be removed from the park during daily inspections.